paladin-t/b8/docs/manual.md

 	* 2, active: for sprites
 	* 3, sky: for layer 3 in a map asset
 	* 4, overlay: for primitive shapes
-* "spr": sprites are ordered by their y position
+* "spr": sprites are ordered by y positions
 * "all": with both "map" and "spr" enabled

 These functions are used to communicate with a driver:

 * `DRIVER()`: gets current driver, there's only one driver instance for a running cartridge
 * `VALID(drv)`: checks whether a driver is valid
-* `SET_INTERPOLATOR(drv, rule)`: sets graphics interpolator of a driver; defaults to "linear" without calling this function
+* `SET_INTERPOLATOR(drv, rule)`: sets graphics interpolator of a driver; defaults to "nil" without calling this function
 	* `rule`: can be "nil", "linear", respectively are no interpolation, linear interpolation
 * `SET_ORDERBY(drv, rule ...)`: sets ordering rules of graphics commands; defaults to "nil" without calling this function
 	* `rule ...`: can be one or more in "nil", "map", "spr", "all"; "all" equals to "map" and "spr"